tolauwae/phd-thesis/src/main.typ

 = Managed testing

-//#quote("Laozi")[Anticipate the difficult by managing the easy.]
+//#quote("Laozi", theme: theme)[Anticipate the difficult by managing the easy.]

-#quote("Miyamoto Musashi")[If you know the way broadly, you will see it in everything.] // TODO find a better quote
+#quote("Miyamoto Musashi", theme: theme)[If you know the way broadly, you will see it in everything.] // TODO find a better quote

 #comment("Note")[Latch paper]

 = Validation

 #quote([Attributed to Rutherford B. Hayes#footnote[It is often reported that the 19#super[th] president of the United states Rutherford B. Hayes spoke these words upon seeing a telephone for the first time, however, this is almost definitely not true.
-In fact, Hayes was a technology buff who had the first telephone installed in the White House @kessler12.]])[An amazing invention#box(sym.dash.em)but who would ever want to use one?] // TODO add a reference to the footnote
+In fact, Hayes was a technology buff who had the first telephone installed in the White House @kessler12.]], theme: theme)[An amazing invention#box(sym.dash.em)but who would ever want to use one?] // TODO add a reference to the footnote

 #lorem(70)

 = Conclusions and future work

 #quote("P.G.
-Wodehouse", source: "Jeeves Takes Charge")[I pressed down the mental accelerator.
+Wodehouse", source: "Jeeves Takes Charge", theme: theme)[I pressed down the mental accelerator.
 The old lemon throbbed fiercely.
 I got an idea.]

 #lorem(57)